sergulaydore/EE-551-Fall-2019/README.md

 This course presents fundamentals of Python programming language for data intensive applications and decision making.
 The course formally introduces industry level tools for the best practices of software engineering using Python.
 Such tools find applicability in many engineering application areas, including data science, machine learning, communications systems, embedded systems, smart grids, robotics, Internet, and enterprise  networks, or any network where information flows and alters decision making.

 ## STUDENT LEARNING OUTCOMES
-After successful completion of this course, students will be able to…
+After successful completion of this course, students will be able to
 *	program basic algorithms in Python,
 *	extract and analyze data in Python,
 *	prepare for their future career in Technology related fields.